romunov/zvau/README.md

 * LaTeX ([MiKTeX](http://miktex.org/download) on Windows) to build documentation.

 #### Via binary package
-To install from a binary package, you can download the .zip file (may not be up to date!) by clicking Raw and saving it to a (known) location
+To install from a binary package, you can download the .zip file (may not be up to date!) by clicking Raw and saving it to a (known) location.

 ![How to download a zip file from a repository](./images/download_raw.png)